ekeren/ios-interview/README.md

 # ios-interview
 The interview question for Rollout.io's IOS developer position

-This mission, should you choose to accept it, is to build an application that fetches __string condition__ object from REST api and display it in a Table view.
+This mission, should you choose to accept it, is to build an application that fetches __string condition__ object from REST api and displays it in a table view.
-After I select the condition, the second screen appears and allows me to test my __string condition__
+After selecting a condition, the second screen appears and allows to test the __string condition__

 __Main Screen__:
-- A tableView with the content object from server/conditions
+- A table view with the content object from server/conditions
 - The screen should show only condition names
-- Once a user click on a condition the next screen should appear
+- Once a user clicks on a condition, the next screen should appear
 - get `http://server/conditions`  will return :
 ```javascript
 [